cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/deploy-a-nextjs-site.md

 highlight: [3]
 ---
 export async function GET(request) {
-  // this is the KV binding you defined in next.config.mjs const myKv = process.env.MY_KV;
+  // this is the KV binding you defined in the config file const myKv = process.env.MY_KV;

   // get a value from the namespace